LoSS - Panel Event

 As part of our role to provide bespoke, targeted safety campaigns for the GA community we will also be discussing a Just Culture and how it can be applied to the GA community -Astral

-• Is Mike Ling going to do the next video?
+Is Mike Ling going to do the next video?
 He was great.
 Also, what are going to be your focus points for your next video?
-Anonymous Attendee

 We agree, Mike was fantastic, and it was great to have him on board for our LoSS Materials.
 We’re really excited to partner with Kanchana Gamage from the Aviatrix Project for our upcoming projects!
 We’ll be focusing on Loss of Control as our next safety theme, moving on to Inadvertent IMC and Human factors later in 2021 - Astral

-• How can you submit an Airprox with an unidentified flying object?
-Rai S
+How can you submit an Airprox with an unidentified flying object?

-The best way of reporting ANY Airprox is either through their Website or app (type in UKAB on the appstore).
-Both are mobile device compatible and the forms are comprehensive.
+The best way of reporting ANY Airprox is either through the Airprox website or app (type in UKAB on the app store).
+Both are compatible with mobile devices, and the forms are comprehensive.
 The most important thing is to capture as much information and detail as you can remember.
-There is no difference in the way to report an encounter with a Drone or any other Remotely Piloted Air System or unknown object than there is in reporting an airprox with a piloted vehicle – but I would add that the more detail on the configuration of the RPAS/Object will help us to determine if it was indeed a RPAS and not an unknown object.
+There is no difference in the way to report an encounter with a Drone or any other Remotely Piloted Air System or unknown object than there is in reporting an airprox with a piloted vehicle – but I would add that the more detail on the configuration of the RPAS/Object will help us to determine if it was indeed an RPAS and not an unknown object.

-You can also check out the BWPA (British Women’s Pilot’s Association) or the Aviatrix Project if you’d like advice/to network with other female pilots from all walks of life - Astral
+You can also check out the BWPA (British Women’s Pilot’s Association) or the Aviatrix Project if you’d like advice/to network with other female pilots from all walks of life,

 Previous